 Marketing templates usually have more of a one-to-many look and feel and usually incorporate HTML effects including borders, special formatting, images, etc.

 How to Manage Your Templates

-The optimum way to include prospecting templates is to use a CRM that allows you to create emails and then once you write the email once, you can quickly send out to a prospect with a couple of clicks of the mouse.
+The optimum way to include prospecting templates is to use a CRM that allows you to create emails, and then once you write the email, you can quickly send it out to a prospect with a couple of clicks of the mouse.